computer-lab/computerlab.io/source/_posts/how-911-inspired-google-news-map-reduce.md

 __In the information age, violence still serves as an accelerant for technological change.__

-On the morning of September 11th, 2001, Amit Singhal, director of search quality at Google, was at a text retrieval and indexing conference in New Orleans.
+On the  of September 11th, 2001, Amit Singhal, director of search quality at Google, was at a text retrieval and indexing conference in New Orleans.
 As the public searched for news about the attacks on the Twin Towers, Amit and his colleagues quickly realized that Google was [dramatically failing to meet the